Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-slack.md

 ### Event Subscriptions

-To enable Dispatch to process Slack events, under `Events Subscriptions`, ensure that the `Request URL` points to the events subscription API endpoint of the Dispatch server at `/api/v1/organization/events/slack/event`.
+To enable Dispatch to process Slack events, under `Events Subscriptions`, ensure that the `Request URL` points to the events subscription API endpoint of the Dispatch server at `/api/v1/<organization>/events/slack/event`.
+Replace `<organization>` with your organization's name.
+The default one is `default`.

 Then, under the `Subscribe to bot events` section, add the following bot user events: